 Wingovers -> Loop

-Very Big Ears and recovery from cravat
+Very Big Ears

 Full stall > Flyback > Deep stall (Advanced) > Helicopter control (Very Advanced)

-Pitch, Roll, Yaw
+Pitch, Roll, Yaw control

 How to select: Harnesses, Steerable Front Reserves, Quickout Carabiners, hook knife, GPS Vario with airspace for XC, Compass, Smart Watch, GPS tracker, etc. Can you go from 0% to 100% brake range in less than 0.2s?
 For that, even the type of brake handle makes a big difference.